jdx/mise/README.md

 ### `rtx local`

 ```
-Sets or gets tool versions in the local .tool-versions or .rtx.toml file
+Sets/gets tool version in local .tool-versions or .rtx.toml

 Use this to set a tool's version when within a directory
 Use `rtx global` to set a runtime version globally